The Theater and Dance Major

 - at least two 200-level intermediate-level courses in the Arts of Theater and Dance

-Two half-courses in a particular techniques (such as dance or speaking) may be combined to count as one full course toward this requirement.
-Intermediate-level courses need not be in the same subject area as one another.
+Before taking a 200-level intermediate course, you should complete at least two of the Core Courses.
+Two half-courses in a particular technique (such as dance or speaking) may be combined to count as one full course toward this requirement.

 Advanced Studio Course